|

 Havanese is the "National Dog of Cuba" and

-the Havanese was taken to other countries typically as a gift to nobility.
+the Havanese was exported to other countries typically as a gift to nobility.

 two were owned by the Queen of England and one by Charles Dickens.
 The statue